You are listening to the Sean Hannity Radio Show Podcast.

 Then you've got the U.S. Senate, and what do we find?

-So the last great hope option that the Republicans put together, which, as I have been saying, is never gonna be what I want, what I've been recommending, which are big ideas, health care cooperatives, Dr. Unger, Atlas MD,
+So the last great hope option that the Republicans put together, which, as I have been saying, is never going to be what I want, what I've been recommending, which are big ideas, healthcare cooperatives, Dr. Unger, Atlas MD, and health savings accounts, which I've talked about for 15 years, but block-granting the money to states and eliminating a lot of the things about Obamacare, the employer mandate, the individual mandate, allowing for people to buy catastrophic care cheaper,

-You know, Rick, you sent me an article and made me think about just how bad health care is and how bureaucratic our government is, and you talk about a cancer patient that needs a stem cell transplant.
+You know, Rick, you sent me an article and it made me think about just how bad health care is and how bureaucratic our government is.

-There is a match, but for this individual, and you can tell The story to get the match, they got to grant the donor a visa because they're outside the country.
+There is a match, but for this individual, and you can tell the story, to get the match, they got to grant the donor a visa because they're outside the country.

 And I'm thinking, like, oh, that should be a no-brainer.